learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.9.
-What are default values in destructuring assignment?
+## Q. What are default values in destructuring assignment?

 A variable can be assigned a default value when the value unpacked from the array or object is undefined during destructuring assignment.
 It helps to avoid setting default values separately for each assignment.